jyousefpour1/challenge/README.md

 #### If the student's answer was not right, the returned value from the script will be "incorrect correct answer is xxx"
 #### If the student's answer was not a numberic number, the returned value from the script will be "invalid"

-### Here's how to use the scirpt to convert volume:
+### Here's how to use the script to convert volume:

 ```
 1.python3 challenge.py